omerbayrakli/omerbayrakli.github.io/cv.md

 Related Experience
 ======
+* Apr 2023 - Jun 2023: Traniee
+* Yetkin Gençler (YetGen)
+  * YetGen is a 14-week 21st Century Competencies Training Program where pieces of training such as Effective Presentation Techniques, Teamwork, Career Planning, Modelling with Excel, Information / Media / Finance / Health Literacy, Social Innovation, and GirişGen (Ideathon) process have been organized.
+  * I am completing the assignments given during the program, and developing an idea for a solution to a world problem with the focus of the UN Sustainable Development Goals within the GirişGen ideathon.

+* Oct 2022 - Jun 2023: IT Department
+* Istanbul University
+  * Part Time Student
+  * I did provided hardware assistance for IT department.

+* Jul 2022 - Oct 2022: Python & R Instructor
+* Language Workshop Club (YTU)
+  * Working as a Python & R co-instructor at the Language Workshop, Yıldız Technical University, teaching 72 students with different academic backgrounds (BA, MA, PhD)
+  * Preparing coding materials, exercises, and grading students' assignments.
+  * Managing the Slack workspace of the course.
+  * Meeting and assisting students working in group and individually.

 * Feb 2018 - Jan 2020: Social Media Coordinator
 * Yeşil Esenyurt Soccer Club
   * I have worked as the social media coordinator of a soccer club, keeping the data in social media accounts up to date.